Zlynt/ts-sftp-server/README.md

 Implement a simple SFTP Server using TypeScript and Node.js.

 > **Warning**
-> While the server is working, not all FTP methods are implemented.
+> Not all FTP methods are implemented.

 <br/>